finom/vovk/README.md

   /TeamController.ts
 ```

 First, `/controllers` is a folder that contains our dynamic controller files.
-The name of the folder nor files don't matter so you can name it `/routers` for example.
+The names of the folder and files don't matter so you can name it `/routers` for example.

 Create your controllers: